Swan Lake (1895): 2016 reconstruction

 For the 2015–2016 season of the Zurich Ballet, Russian choreographer, Alexei Ratmansky staged a reconstruction of the Petipa/Ivanov staging of Swan Lake from the notation scores of the Sergeyev Collection.
 The reconstruction premiered on 6 February 2016 at the Zurich Opera House.
-The reconstruction was later staged at the Teatro alla Scala in Milan on 30 June 2016.
+The reconstruction was later staged at the Teatro alla Scala in Milan on 30 June 2016, and at the Miami City Ballet on 11 February 2022.